kaizen-ai/kaizenflow/documentation/technical/metadata_handling.md

 # Why is it useful?

-- Allow to judge news events and macroeconomic time series based on our understanding of the world
+- Allows judging news events and macroeconomic time series based on our understanding of the world
   - The usual approach is to consider events in an isolated fashion

-- Allow to build models automatically based on the relationship between quantities existing in the real world
+- Allows building models automatically based on the relationships between quantities existing in the real world

 # Definitions and principles